igorcascimiro/image-slider/README.md

 ![Animação-mobile](https://github.com/igorcascimiro/image-slider/assets/138637092/b5e4b07c-ee97-42e5-82f2-262f29256693)

-*As mentioned, because this is a Javascript exercise, there was no alternative screensize options*
+*As mentioned, because this is a Javascript exercise, there was no alternative screensize options made.*

 ### Built with